jacques4/Sakai_ng-Anguar-template-customise/README.md

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+For more information on using PrimeNG with Angular visit [https://primeng.org/](https://primeng.org/installation) page.

+For more information on Tailwind CSS with Angular visit [Tailwind CSS with Angular](https://tailwindcss.com/docs/installation/framework-guides/angular)

 npm install primeng @primeuix/themes